jx5c/mine-clearing-evaluator/README.md

 A coding exercise.
 The specification for the exercise is in the repo.

 ## Run the evaluator:
-Start a Windows command line or terminal, then there are two ways to run the evaluator:
+After clone the repo, start a Windows command line or a terminal, then there are two ways to run the evaluator:

 * Approach one: In the top level repo, run
 `java -jar Evaluator.jar field.txt script.txt`